-Prevailing in multi-day binding arbitration, and actually colleting a six-figure award of damages and attorneys’ fees, in a dispute between the buyer and seller of a business.
+- Prevailing in multi-day binding arbitration, and actually collecting a six-figure award of damages and attorneys’ fees, in a dispute between the buyer and seller of a business.

 We represent all forms of businesses and entrepreneurs — publicly-traded corporations, privately-held companies, small businesses, non-profits, and sole proprietors.
 No matter what form of business dispute our clients face, we help them reach their business goals in an efficient and effective manner without losing sight of our clients’ objectives.